-Mood disorders may affect anyone at any time, but military service members are at a particularly high risk for developing conditions such as depression and post-traumatic stress disorder (PTSD).
+Depression is one of the most common mood disorders that can affect anyone at any time.
+However, military service members are at a particularly high risk for developing these conditions.

-Service members and their spouses have significantly higher rates of major depressive disorder (MDD) than the general population.
-Symptoms of MDD include:
+Military service members and their spouses have higher rates of depression than the general population.

 - fatigue or lack of energy

 - a loss of interest in activities and hobbies that used to be pleasurable

 - dramatic changes in appetite along with weight gain or loss

 - suicidal thoughts or behaviors

 You’re not alone.
 Resources are available to help you.
 If you’re in crisis and need support call The National Suicide Prevention Lifeline at 800-273-TALK to talk to someone and get immediate support.

 The death of a parent is a reality for many children in military families.